PennyLaneAI/pennylane/doc/API/overview.rst

 * :meth:`~.Device.expval`: this accepts an observable name (as a string), the wires (subsystems) to apply the operation to, and the parameters for the expectation, returns the resulting expectation value from the device.

-  .. note:: Currently, OpenQML only supports single-wire observables.
+  .. note:: Currently, OpenQML only supports expectations that return a scalar value.

 However, additional flexibility is sometimes required for interfacing with more complicated frameworks.
 In such cases, the following (optional) methods may also be defined: